KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation.md

 <string>Describe why you need speech recognition.</string>
 ```

-This only has to be added to the main app target, since dictation will be performed in the app and not in the kyboard.
+If you don't add these keys, your app will crash when you try to start dictation.

-### 2. Set up an App Group to share data
+### 2. Create an App Group

-To share data between the app and the keyboard, you must create an app group and enable it for both the app and the keyboard:
+To share data between the app and its keyboard, you must create an app group and enable it for both targets:

 ![Set up an App Group for the app](dictation-appgroup-app.jpg)

 ![Set up an App Group for the keyboard](dictation-appgroup-keyboard.jpg)

-The app and keyboard will now be able to exchange data, for instance with a `UserDefaults(suiteName:)` instance.
+The app and keyboard will now be able to exchange data in a way that makes keyboard dictation work.

-### 3. Set up a deep link for the app
+### 3. Create a deep link

-To make it possible for the keyboard to open the app, you must register a custom URL scheme in your app target:
+To make it possible for the keyboard to open the app, you must add a custom URL scheme to your app target:

 ![Set up a URL Scheme for the app](dictation-url-scheme.jpg)

-The keyboard extension will now be able to open the app by opening a url with the form `<YOUR-URL-SCHEME>://<PATH>`.
+The keyboard extension will now be able to open the app in a way that makes keyboard dictation work.

-### 4. Set up a dictation configuration
+### 4. Create a keyboard dictation configuration

-To be able to perform dictation, you must create an app-specific ``KeyboardDictationConfiguration``.
+To perform keyboard dictation, you must create an app-specific ``KeyboardDictationConfiguration``.

-This configuration only has to define your app-specific App Group ID and Deep Link, for instance:
+This configuration only has to define your app-specific App Group ID and deep link, for instance:

 ```swift
 extension KeyboardDictationConfiguration {